Market Pulse Week 34 - 2012

 In Europe, low volumes of Zespri Greens showed stable sales in the Netherlands, while high Chilean supply put the Russian market under pressure.

 In Asia, the Obon Festival resulted in slow sales in Japan.

 In North America, there was an increase in demand in the U.S. as children returned to school.

 In Europe, South African supply was dominated by smaller sizes in the U.K. with higher prices recorded for larger size fruit.

-In Asia, South African supply was favored over Australian oranges due to the variable condition of their Navels in Japan.
+In Asia, South African supply was favored over Australian due to the variable condition of their Navels in Japan.

 In Latin America, Argentine Packhams were good quality and showed better movement in Colombia.